WordPress/gutenberg/packages/scripts/README.md

 }
 ```

+This script provides the following custom options:

+-   `--dist-tag` – allows specifying a custom dist-tag when updating npm packages.
+Defaults to `latest`.
+This is especially useful when using [`@wordpress/dependency-extraction-webpack-plugin`](https://www.npmjs.com/package/@wordpress/dependency-extraction-webpack-plugin).
+It lets installing the npm dependencies at versions used by the given WordPress major version for local testing, etc. Example: `wp-scripts packages-update --dist-tag=wp-6.0`.

 #### Advanced information

-The command checks which packages whose name starts with `@wordpress/` are used in the project by reading the package.json file, and then executes `npm install @wordpress/package1@latest @wordpress/package2@latest ... --save` to change the package versions to the latest one.
+The command detects project dependencies that have name starting with `@wordpress/` by scanning the `package.json` file.
+By default, it executes `npm install @wordpress/package1@latest @wordpress/package2@latest ... --save` to change the package versions to the latest one.
+You can chose a different dist-tag than `latest` by using the `--dist-tag` option when running the command.

 ### `plugin-zip`